Skip to main content

 XFS

-When scanning a XFS filesystem, use the xfs_repair command as follows, where /dev/sdd3 is the problematic partition of the device.
+When scanning an XFS filesystem, use the xfs_repair command and specify the problematic partition of the device.

 To repair the corrupted partition, run the following command.